 Best Dog Friendly Miami Hotels

 A nice thing about dog friendly hotels Miami is that you also have easy access to awesome dog friendly beaches.
-I love Villa Italia South Beach Miami and the Kimpton EPIC Hotel.ย
+I love Villa Italia South Beach Miami and the Kimpton EPIC Hotel.

-Milwaukee, Wisconsin
+7. Milwaukee, Wisconsin

 Recommended by Paulina from Paulina on the Road

 There’s no doubt that a man’s best friend is his dog.
-The adorable four-legged creature is the most loyal and fun companion one can have โ perfect for, say, traveling to one of the most dog friendly cities in the US, like Milwaukee.
+The adorable four-legged creature is the most loyal and fun companion one can have — perfect for, say, traveling to one of the most dog friendly cities in the US, like Milwaukee.

-Milwaukee is a beautiful city situated on Lake Michigan’s western shore.
+Milwaukee is a beautiful city situated on Lake Michigan’s western shore (just 1.5 hours north of Chicago).
 It is also one of the best destinations for dog friendly weekend getaways because it offers many things to do with your pup.
-The city has everything from dog friendly hotels to restaurants and bars where you can socialize with your pooch, likeย Black Husky Brewing.

 Top off your outing by taking your furry friend shopping for the best made-in-the-USA organic clothing brands.
 Your dog will enjoy accompanying you as you spend time with friends and enjoy everything Milwaukee has to offer!